 SAFETY CONCERN

-Similar problem was faced by upstart Woodlands Wellington at their Woodlands home ground where a total of 6,500 fans made their presence felt in two matches which resulted the northerners to charge admission for all their friendlies as a form of crowd control.
+A similar problem was faced by upstart Woodlands Wellington at their Woodlands home ground where a total of 6,500 fans made their presence felt in two matches which resulted in the northerners charging admission for all their friendlies as a form of crowd control.

 GEYLANG WANTED TO PLAY AT KALLANG